jseg380/josh/README.md

-# jsh
+# josh - jseg380's own shell

-**jsh** is a simple, modern, and educational Unix shell written in pure C. This project was developed as a deep dive into systems programming, memory management, and the core components of how a command-line interface interacts with an operating system.
+**josh** is a simple, modern, and educational Unix shell written in pure C. This project was developed as a deep dive into systems programming, memory management, and the core components of how a command-line interface interacts with an operating system.

 It is built with a focus on clean, modular, and maintainable code, demonstrating key software architecture principles in a C environment.